Hello! Are you new to DealDash and not sure where to begin?

 The more bids you purchase at a discount the more competitive advantage you have over other users who paid more money for their bids.

 Whether or not you’re a competitive person, or someone who gets annoyed easily, these traits could really start to come out once you have money on the line trying to win an item you really want that everyone else seems to want too.

 Everyone is in the same boat, the way you react and the amount of bids and time you spend may differ from another bidder.

-Anger + frustration can also come into play. online auction and bidder behavior embody the popular law of attrition talked about in game mechanics and sunk cost theory.
+Anger + frustration can also come into play.
+Penny auction and bidder behavior embody the popular law of attrition talked about in game mechanics and sunk cost theory.